UltrosBot/Ultros-contrib/URL-tools/README.md

 with `1` for the earliest milestone.
 This is less than ideal, but I'm told that they're working on it.

 The GitHub handler is unable to handle certain types of URLs.
-The following URLs and any others under them will return GitHub Zen instead, unless Zen has been disabled.
+The following URLs and any others under them will fall through to the next handler - unless zen has been enabled, which will cause the bot to output GitHub Zen instead.

 * https://github.com/about
 * https://github.com/blog